Resources

 You can learn more about the general roles and responsibilities of each of our charity Trustees by reading their individual bios below.

-Tom is the Chairman of the Board of Trustees of The Mission to Seafarers.
-Tom has over 30 years’ experience in the maritime sector, including several years as Marine Director at Lloyds Register.
-He is currently Senior Advisor for Cruise Lines International Association (CLIA)- Europe, after transitioning from the post of Secretary General there.
+Tom is the Chairman of the Board of Trustees of The Mission to Seafarers and Chair of Maritime UK.
+Tom has over 40 years’ experience in the maritime sector, including several years as Marine Director at Lloyds Register.
+His most recent full-time role was with Cruise Lines International Association (CLIA) Europe, as Secretary General, based in Brussels.
+The first part of Tom’s career was in the container shipping and ports industry with P&O and NYK.

 David grew up in Uganda.
 His earliest memories include several journeys on the Union Castle Line (including rounding the Cape of Good Hope).
 He has worked for the Church of England for 30 years.
 He is the emissary of the Archbishop of Congo.
 Together with his son, Mark, he has completed two long motorbike journeys across Eastern and Central Africa.